getsentry/sentry.engineering/data/blog/do-you-really-need-an-mcp-to-build-your-app.md

 Context is a budget.
 MCP tool schemas spend it up front; when agents don't have the right information, they spend it later on failed commands and retries.
 The question is which spend actually pays off.

-So we ran an eval across 1,350 trials to find out.

 ## The Experiment

-We tested three approaches across 5 tasks: a smoke test (build, install, launch) and 4 coding exercises (fix tests, implement caching, refactor an API, add a deep-link feature).
+As mentioned above we tested three approaches across five tasks: a smoke test (build, install, launch) and 4 coding exercises (fix tests, implement caching, refactor an API, add a deep-link feature).

 1. **Shell (Unprimed):** No MCP tools, no guidance.
 The agent discovers scheme and simulator by running arbitrary commands.
 2. **Shell (Primed):** No MCP tools, but we gave the agent an `AGENTS.md` with the exact scheme, simulator destination, and project path.